marcusGH/massively-parallel-apsp/research-and-planning/multiprocessor-simulation.md

     + Synchronisation happens implicitly in that they will only do one phase at a time
     + Easy to handle exception through Callable, and return back to user
     - Worker needs to have methods giving Runnables, not be Runnable itself

-TODO next: Done with refactoring generic-removal, so now get on with making the WorkerFactory and getting the WorkerCommunicationTest done